Mortal Kombat: Deception: Mortal Kombat: Unchained

-Mortal Kombat: Unchained is the title of the PlayStation Portable version of Mortal Kombat: Deception, developed by Just Games Interactive.
-Unchained denotes its portability free of cables.
-The game was released on November 13, 2006, in North America; November 24, 2006, in Europe; and December 9, 2006, in Australia.
+Mortal Kombat: Unchained is the title of the PSP version of Mortal Kombat: Deception, developed by Just Games Interactive.
+Unchained denotes its portability, free of cables.
+The game was released on November 13, 2006, in North America; November 23, 2006, in Australia; and November 24, 2006, in Europe.

-Unchained includes all the characters from the GameCube version, and four more characters — Blaze, Frost, Jax and Kitana — from Mortal Kombat: Deadly Alliance that are exclusive to the PlayStation Portable version.
-Three of the four characters have only one Fatality and no Hara-kiri in contrast to other characters, most likely because that was all they had in Deadly Alliance.
+Unchained includes all the characters from the GameCube version, and 4 more characters — Blaze, Frost, Jax and Kitana — from Mortal Kombat: Deadly Alliance that are exclusive to the PSP version.
+3 of the 4 characters have only one Fatality and no Hara-kiri in contrast to other characters, most likely because that was all they had in Deadly Alliance.
 Exclusive to the Unchained version is the Endurance mode, where players can compete against a constant wave of opponents.
 The system's wireless ad hoc network functionality can be used for multiplayer games.
 Characters who remain hidden in the other versions appear unlocked by default in Unchained; producer Shaun Himmerick explained that the staff wanted to show players characters that were difficult to obtain in Deception, such as Liu Kang.
 Although Midway did not develop the game, they helped Just Games Interactives optimize their code and the Wi-Fi feature, as they wanted to keep the frame rate very high.

 Reception

-During its release week, Mortal Kombat: Deception shipped one million units, surpassing sales of the previous MK title and becoming the fastest-selling game in Midway's history.
-A year later, the game had shipped 1.9 million units worldwide.
+During its release week, Mortal Kombat: Deception shipped 1,000,000 units, surpassing sales of the previous MK title and becoming the fastest-selling game in Midway's history.
+1 year later, the game had shipped 1,900,000 units worldwide.